-The seventh month in the lunar calendar is a busy time for many Vietnamese since there are two big festivals, the ghost festival, and Vu Lan - a Buddhist event.
+The seventh month in the lunar calendar is a busy time for many Vietnamese since there are two big festivals, the ghost festival, and Vu Lan – a Buddhist event.
 In fact, these two big days both happen on the 15th of the month.
-In this guide, we will focus on giving details into Vietnam ghost month.
+In this guide, we will focus on giving details about Vietnam Ghost Month.

 Vietnam Ghost Month

 When is Vietnam Ghost Month?

 Vietnam’s ghost month occurs on the seventh month of the Lunar calendar, which often falls at the end of August in the Gregorian calendar.
 In Hue, there is another remembrance for the ghosts and spirits of those who sacrificed in the fall of the Hue Citadel in 1885, but this is not considered a national festival.
 According to Vietnamese belief, a human consists of two parts: the soul and the body.
 When a person dies, the spirit still lingers in the afterlife.
 If the person did many good things, they would be reincarnated into a person again or a saint.
 Otherwise, their spirits would be banished to hell and pay for their crimes by being tortured and starved.

 Throughout Vietnam’s ghost month, the spirits of the dead get to roam in the living world because Pluto, the King of the Underworld realms, opens the gate between the two worlds.
 This belief is taken seriously in East Asia, including Vietnam, and resulted in many customs and taboos.